 Photo: Steve Kingsman/Freestyle Photography/Ottawa Fury FC

-Tickets for all Fury FC home matches are available at OttawaFuryFC.com, by calling 613.232.6767 X1 or in person at The Box Office at TD Place.
+Tickets for that game and all Fury FC matches are available at OttawaFuryFC.com, by calling 613.232.6767 X1 or in person at The Box Office at TD Place.

 Fury FC GM and Head Coach, Paul Dalglish:

 “I’ve got to be fair to the players, they gave everything.
 They created enough chances to win the game.
 There’s no doubt we were the better team today despite all the events we’ve had this week… but in the end, Pittsburgh took their only chance that they got and we never took ours.
 That's football, you can't win if you don't score."

 “I think they were organized defensively.
 We created a lot of opportunities and I think that the only thing we were missing obviously was a goal.
 That happens in soccer and all you can do is keep your head up and try to get the next one.”

 Ottawa Fury FC (3-4-3): Irving; Obasi, Del Campo, Venter; Barden, Manesio, Rozeboom, Edward (Hume 72'); Sito (Sanon 58'), DePuy, Salazar